Practical matters concerning the PhD ceremony

-- sending out invitations to the PhD ceremony and reception, and for enclosing a copy of the invitation in the copies of the dissertation
+- sending out invitations to the PhD ceremony (regardless of whether it is taking place in person or online), and reception (if permitted), and for enclosing a copy of the invitation in the copies of the thesis

 - sending out copies of your dissertation (to people other than members of the University/faculty and the University Library)

 There is very little parking near the Academy Building.
 Please direct your guests to one of the car parks close to the centre.